 Customers can easily become immune to identical images which they are exposed to day in day out, meaning your advertising become stagnant and ineffective.
 To get the most value from your promotions, choose cheap flyers and change up the designs regularly for the most cost-friendly impact!

 It may seem glaringly obvious, but it’s so easy to get carried away with striking imagery that the purpose of the leaflet gets swept under the rug.

-Simply put the most important information in a larger font, such as the name of the event or the purpose of your offer and stagger the sizes of text down through your list.
-This is a sure-fire way to ensure all information is included and presented in a clean, attention-grabbing manner.
+Simply put the most important information on your flyer in a larger font, such as the name of the event or the purpose of your offer and stagger the sizes of text down through your list.
+This is a sure-fire way to ensure all information is included and presented in a clean attention-grabbing manner.

 Whose hands do you want this leaflet to fall into?
 You need to fine-tune your tone of voice to attract potential customers.
 You can research similar companies with successful advertising to see what others in the market are doing, or simply put yourself in their shoes.

 You’ve also got to consider what aspects of your business your target readers are interested in.
 Is it the price, the amazing products you’re selling or something different no one else in the market is offering?
-Choose the messages to include in your leaflet printing that will really make your audience stop and turn.
+Choose the messages to include on your flyers or leaflets that will really make your audience stop and turn.

 To appeal directly to a customer regardless of their interests, age or gender, use the words ‘you’ or ‘your’ in the leaflet’s text.
 Asking a question in your title that your business can answer will help start a visual conversation between you and potential customers.

 ‘Are you hungry?’, ‘Fancy something different?’, ‘Looking to get fit?’ are all simple and direct questions which will gauge responses from customers and enlighten them to your business!
 Printing these questions onto cheap flyers is a much more cost-effective way to engage in conversation with your audience.